geckler2/notifix/README.markdown

 # Notifix

-Notifix is a RSS -> IM bot powered by Superfeedr.
+Notifix is a RSS -> IM bot powered by Superfeedrr.
 It's 'push' in a way that the content of the feeds is pushed straight to your IM client.

 Currently, both XMPP and IRC are supported.
 There is a community server runing at http://notifix.ouvre-boite.com but you should run your own to avoid limitations, ads and all kinds of other problems.
 See below for instructions.